 Academic Partnerships Paid Summer Internship Program

 The Peabody Museum runs a paid summer internship program for Harvard undergraduate students every other year.
 Projects vary from year to year, but are generally designed to support the Peabody Museum’s mission of enhancing university teaching and learning through hands-on engagement with Museum collections, and to provide participants with a unique research experience.
-Internships are supervised by the Academic Partnerships Department, with support from Museum professional staff.
+Internships are supervised by the Academic Partnerships Department (AP), with support from additional museum staff.

 The Peabody Museum is committed to achieving diversity in the museum field, and seeks to attract a diverse group of applicants of the highest caliber to its paid summer internship program.